 Using the 8 categories outlined below, we have created a sustainability standard that we here at RRT use to achieve our long-term goal(s) of being an environmentally concious outfitter.
 We continue to analyze these categories to ensure that the quality of the products we stock and sell are of the highest grade, both in performance and sustainability.

 - Down Standards: ALL Down sold at RRT must be either Responsible Down Standard (RDS) or Traceable Down Standard (TDS) compliant.
-These assure ethical harvesting of down including both no live plucking and no force feeding of the ducks or geese.
+These ensure ethical harvesting of down, including no live plucking and no force feeding of ducks or geese.

-- Low impact Manufacturing: Beyond selection of raw materials we look that manufacturers are using the cleanest and most efficient means possible to manufacture their goods.
+- Low-impact Manufacturing: Beyond selection of raw materials, we look for manufacturers that are using the cleanest and most efficient means possible to manufacture their goods.
 One standard to monitor this in textiles is if they are Blue Sign Approved.

-- USA Made: U.S. made is regularly made as an economic talking point but this also has quite the impact on our ecosystem.
-U.S. or North American made products have a much smaller carbon footprint to them.
+- USA Made: USA made is regularly an economic talking point, but this also has an impact on our ecosystem.
+US- or North American- made products have a much smaller carbon footprint to them.

-- Sustainable Resources: Moving to a world with less plastic is our main objective here, stopping the flow of micro-plastics into our oceans.
+- Sustainable Resources: Moving to a world with less plastic is our main objective here, stopping the flow of micro-plastics into our ecosystems.
 We are working to introduce more wool, cotton, bamboo, hemp, and other plant-based fabrics and resources to RRT.

 - Life Cycle Management: Monitoring our impact with raw materials and manufacturing is only part of the battle.
 Creating products that have a longer lifespan, that are repairable, or that are recyclable is every bit as important to our sustainability story.